GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 ###Naming convention
 * Method _pollEnabled_ declared at line 154 should start with a verb
 * Method _onServiceConfigChange_ declared at line 145 should start with a verb
-* Method _remainingCapacity_ used at line 217 should start with a verb (hint: _getremainingCapacity_)
+* Method _remainingCapacity_ used at line 217 should start with a verb (hint: _getRemainingCapacity_)
 * Method _values_ used at line 220 should start with a verb (hint: _getValues_)
 * Method _infoOn_ used at line 224 should start with a verb and has an ambiguous name
 * Method _iterator_ used at line 228 should start with a verb
+* Variable _created_ at line 51 should have a more meaningful name

 ###Indention
-* Line 67 starts with a mismatching number of spaces
+* Line 67 starts with a mismatching number of spaces ?
-* Line 71 starts with a mismatching number of spaces
+* Line 71 starts with a mismatching number of spaces ?

 ###Braces
 * Single statement _if_ without braces at line 224